-This result is confirmed by the time evolution of the instantaneous EP transport $\partial_t \delta f$ in the (P{ζ}, λ) diagram at $\mu B_0 = 45 \text{keV}$, displayed on Fig. 10 (b-e).
+This result is confirmed by the time evolution of the instantaneous EP transport $\partial_t \delta f$ in the (P{ζ}, λ) diagram at $\mu B_0 =$ 45 keV, displayed on figures 10(b)-(e).
 This quantity is used instead of the usual perturbed EP distribution δf [6], in order to precisely capture the evolution of the resonance positions under mode chirping and zonal flows-induced Doppler shift.
-During the late linear phase at t = 0.13 ms, described by both Fig. 10 (b) and (c) without and with zonal flows, a hole and clump structure [72] develop around both resonance positions described in section 4.1.
-These phase space zonal structures are characteristic of a resonant outward EP redistribution, the holes being located at larger P{ζ} values than the clumps, with $P{\zeta} \propto -\psi$.
+During the late linear phase at t = 0.13 ms, described by both figures 10(b) and (c) without and with zonal flows, a hole and clump structure [75] develop around both resonance positions described in section 4.1.
+These PSZSs are characteristic of a resonant outward EP redistribution, the holes being located at larger P{ζ} values than the clumps, with $P{\zeta} \propto -\psi$.

-During the nonlinear phase at t = 0.2ms, the PSZS experience different dynamics with and without zonal flows.
+During the nonlinear phase at t = 0.2 ms, the PSZS experience different dynamics with and without zonal flows.
 As predicted above for the precessional resonance, without zonal flows, the associated hole and clump moves to lower P{ζ} to stay in resonance during the mode down-chirping, as $\omega_d \propto 1\sqrt{\psi}$.
 With zonal flows, the hole and clump stays indeed locked-in around the linear resonance position.
 Zonal flows are therefore able to significantly reduce the EP resonant drive by preventing the precessional resonance from exploring parts of the distributions function that were linearly non-resonant, thus limiting the extent of the EPM avalanche.
 This reduction in resonant drive is illustrated by the weaker amplitude of the hole and clump structure with and without zonal flows.
-This trapping of PSZS structures by zonal flows is reminiscent of the trapping of turbulence eddies by zonal flows in microturbulence [7][73].
+This trapping of PSZS structures by zonal flows is reminiscent of the trapping of turbulence eddies by zonal flows in microturbulence [7, 76].